atanaskuzmanov-ft/fluent-logging/README.md

 on failure.

-The argument passed to the ```started()``` (and, optionally, terminating ```log()```) method is used to derive the logger name, and is usually the object which is the orchestrator of an operation.
+The argument passed to the ```started()``` (and, optionally, terminating ```log()```) method is used to derive the logger name, and is usually the object which is the orchestrator of an name.
 Alternatively, a specific `slf4j` logger instance can be passed.

 Arguments (passed  by ```with()``` and ```yielding()``` etc.) are escaped to allow Splunk to index them, e.g. double